Chris Ransom follow @DraftUtopia Last Updated: October 3, 2017.

 - Based on the tape I saw with Andrei Svechnikov and Rasums Dahlin, I'd be more comfortable taking Dahlin at 1.
 Svechnikov entered the year as the favorite to go first overall, but Svechnikov lacked slap shot power or slap shot accuracy on his shot while Dahlin just looks like a complete blue chip prospect that warrants number one consideration much like Aaron Ekblad back in the 2014 NHL Entry Draft.

 Vancouver Canucks: Andrei Svechnikov, RW, Barrie Colts (OHL)

 - Our Vancouver Canucks 2017 Season Preview is up.
-We have the Canucks finishing with the leagues worst record in 2017-2018.
-Andrei Svechnikov is a perfect fit for them since Loui Eriksson has no business on the top line.
+I have the Canucks finishing with the leagues worst record in 2017-2018, but losing the NHL Draft Lottery to the Vegas Golden Knights.
+Vancouver still gets a sweet consolation prize with Andrei Svechnikov at 2 since Loui Eriksson has no business on the top line.

 - The 6-2 187 lb Andrei Svechnikov is the little brother of Detroit Red Wings 2015 first round pick Evgeny Svechnikov.
 Andrei isn't as big as his brother.